In the Beginning: Graphic Touchscreen Point of Sale

 In the early 1980's there was a breakthrough CPU, the Motorola 68000, being used in workstations.
 Not an 8-bit CPU like the ones used in personal computers (PCs), it was a 16-bit CPU and was designed to provide workstation users with advanced dedicated computing power.
 There were important differences between workstations and PCs.
 Workstations were designed to provide more computing power, a greater variety of functions and were designed to make big advantages out of their built-in networking.
 Bitmapped screens and graphics displays were a standard workstation feature, but could not be found in any personal computer.
 A workstation sold for about $20,000 compared to a $5,000 to $7,000 unit cost for a PC.
 While a PC system was entirely self- contained, workstations were usually attached to a network in order to share devices like printers and file servers.
 For a few years this kind of power and integration would not be available to the public.
 In 1985 that would change.
 It was in 1985 that a revolutionary new computer would arrive in the market.
 It was designed by Shiraz Shivji for Jack Tramiel was introduced into the market.
 This, the Atari ST 520, was the first consumer computer with the power and integration of a workstation.
 It had a single chip graphics subsystem, a SCSI interface, a bit-mapped color desktop GUI for file management and for application launching.
 This was the GEM interface from Digital Research.
 And the computer was incredibly affordable.
 It was a breakthrough that still is largely unappreciated.
 Those of us who did appreciate it have always known better.

-In January of 1986 I received a phone call from a restaurant/bar operator which led to a contract to provide a computer-based POS system.
-We would use the Atari ST. In March I had hired Nick Colley and we began work on the first generation of graphic touchscreen POS software, making the most of the advantages of the Atari ST. By September we were ready to install the world's first colorgraphic touchscreen POS workstation in the restaurant, in Springfield, Oregon, right down the street from Bart Simpson, of whom you may have heard.
+In January of 1986 I received a phone call from Ed Ramsey, a restaurant/bar operator in Springfield, Oregon, which led to a contract to provide a computer-based PoS system.
+We would use the Atari ST. In March I had hired Nick Colley and we began work on the first generation of graphic touchscreen PoS software, making the most of the advantages of the Atari ST. By September we were ready to install the world's first colorgraphic touchscreen PoS workstation in the restaurant, in Springfield, Oregon, right down the street from Bart Simpson, of whom you may have heard.

 I was just getting married again in November of '86, to Barbara Hooker of Crystal Lake, Illinois.
-Barb and I spent our honeymoon doing the ViewTouch POS demo for five days at the Atari booth Fall Comdex '86, introducing hundreds upon hundreds of people to the World's first graphic point of sale software solution.
+Barb and I spent our honeymoon doing the ViewTouch PoS demo for five days at the Atari booth Fall Comdex '86, introducing thousands of people to the World's first graphic point of sale software solution.
 Among the many visitors was John Oram, of Sacramento, California and Walter Dreesman, of Niewegein, The Netherlands; they are just two of several people who were there at the and who remain among my friends these several decades later.

 Here's a page from Atari's Start magazine, Vol. 2 No. 6, Spring '88 which includes a screen shot which I provided to them.
 It's one of the pages from the restaurant menu of the very first graphic touchscreen software system ever installed anywhere in the world, in the Summer of 1986.
 It ran on an Atari ST 520 and loaded from 3 1/2" Floppy Drives.
 This system was first shown at Fall Comdex, 1986.
 It's an image drawn by me with the NeoChrome paint program that was part of the software provided to everyone who purchased an Atari ST.

-Note, too, my innovation of the effect of a colored 'light' coming on within each `button' as it was selected.
-This effect has been embraced by GUI designers the world over and is an essential component of contemporary GUI design.
-Even the choice of blue as the background color is significant: studies at Tektronix in Portland, Oregon in the early 1980's indicated that blue is the easiest color for the eye to ignore!
+Note, too, my innovation of the effect of a yellow light coming on within each `button' as it was selected.
+Visual feedback is essential.
+Users must immediately be made aware that the software has accepted their touch of the display.
+This effect has been embraced by GUI designers the world over and is an essential component of contemporary GUI design. .

 Strange as it is, now that my software paradigm has been adopted worldwide, an IBM researcher, (Stefan Berner, IBM Switzerland) is writing things like "It is a waste of time to build the screens of a GUI by hand".
 If Stefan were to have asked, I would have informed him that, yes, for twenty years, nobody has been building the "screens of a GUI" by hand, at least around here they haven't.
 The GUI is, of course, automatically generated and rendered on the display by algorithms that give graphical life to the data itself.
 The graphical tools that do this job are so easy to learn and use that they don't even require documentation.
 Anyone with an average IQ need only to be able to read and write.
 The state of the art is, Stefan, and for twenty years has been, that the user has intuitive graphical tools that automatically build each user's own custom GUI.
 The news for Stefan is that anybody developing a point of sale system must NEVER have the job or the responsibility for building a customer's GUI in the first place.
 Customers demand the tools to do their own GUIs.
 The only issue is, do they exist or not.
 And yes, they do.